What is Compression, and why do we need Compression?

 Pruning is the process of removing the least important features from the convolutional layers in the CNN model.
 Pruning induces sparsity, which means the mentioned percentage of weights or filters are set to zero.
 Pruning are of two types: Structured Pruning and Unstructured Pruning.
 Unstructured Pruning removes each or individual weight corresponding to a neuron, whereas Structured Pruning removes kernel filter/filters entirely.
 In PyTorch, the prune.ln_structured() module helps us achieve this by reducing the weights of the least important features to zero based on the feature ranking system.
 The ranking is based on the L1/L2 norm.
 This forces the remaining weights/features to learn additional generalized features rather than class-specific features and also helps in reducing the number of parameters.
 Since the weights are reduced to zero, it results in a sparse network and a sparse network helps to achieve less latency.
 The number of parameters is currently reduced in the PyTorch module, but the parameter file is twice the size because PyTorch stores the metadata associated with the model.

-Generally, all the weights of CNN models are stored as float32 type, that is, 32-bit floating-point numbers.
+Generally, all the weights of Convolutional Neural Networks models are stored as float32 type, that is, 32-bit floating-point numbers.
 Quantization is a technique that converts float3class="small-image-on-blog"2 to 16 bits or 8 bits.
 As per the survey paper, there has been research about quantizing to only 1 bit (binarization of weights), but it leads to a significant performance drop.